bat/bat/doc/manual/integration.md

 double evidence = m.Normalize();
 @endcode

+This is the evidence on the linear scale.
 Choose the method of integration explicitly with

 @code{.cpp}
 double evidence = m.Integrate(method);